 Make these Mini Chicken Caesar Tacos for an easy dinner or a fun party snack!

 I’m not sure why, but for whatever reason I’m predisposed to love miniature versions of just about everything.

-I love the little tiny hot sauce bottles you get from room service, my brand new little tiny cats (aka kittens), and, of course, these Mini Chicken Caesar Taco Boats!
+I love the little tiny hot sauce bottles you get from room service, and these Mini Chicken Caesar Taco Boats!

 By far, the best part of partnering with my friends over at Old El Paso™ is all of the awesome food swag.

 I’m completely obsessed with these Mini Soft Tortilla Taco Boats and use them for everything.
 I love filling them with scrambled eggs in the morning, or using them to finish off pretty much any leftovers I have in the fridge.

 For this recipe, I spritzed them with a bit of oil and let them crisp up in the oven for a few minutes.
 Most of the time I just eat them as-is.